With the Mayor of London’s Housing Moves scheme, a move to a new area may be closer than you think…

 Do you need to move closer to work or college?
 Looking for a smaller home?
+Looking for a larger home?
 Want to be closer to family or friends, maybe to provide care or support?

 Housing Moves is a choice based lettings scheme.
 This means that once tenants have registered, they can see details of all available properties on the housingmoves website and can express an interest in the ones that would suit them.